Advanced Home Care Aide Specialist

 - Have 600 or more Cumulative Care Hours

-- Meet one (or more) of the following sets of criteria
+- Meet at least one of the following sets of criteria

 - Have one of the following certifications (RN, LPN, NAC, HM, ARNP, OSPI) and/or